ReductStore Settings

 The RS_DATA_PATH variable is ignored when the remote backend is enabled.

-For end-to-end deployment examples (standalone, active-passive, and read-only replicas) using S3, see the S3 integration guide.
+For end-to-end deployment examples (standalone, active-passive, and read-only replicas) using cloud storage, see the Cloud Storage integration guide.

 I/O Settings